Lee Sang-hwa: Career

+Lee said "I've experienced four Olympics and I'm convinced it is a place that's helped me grow.
+I hope it will continue to be a platform that will help make the world a brighter place, bring together people from all corners."

 Personal life

 On 16 March 2019, Lee's agency confirmed that she and singer Kangnam were dating.
 They got to know each other after appearing on the SBS variety show Law of the Jungle ("in Last Indian Ocean" part).
 On 29 August, Kangnam's and Lee Sang Hwa's labels collectively released an official statement, confirming the couple's marriage.
 The wedding ceremony was held on 12 October at a hotel in Seoul.

+The couple currently resides in a 5-story building constructed by her husband on a piece of land that has been in his family for generations in Yongsan-gu, Seoul.

+On Kangnam's personal YouTube channel, his wife's face was kept hidden until the channel reached 800,000 subscribers.
+Finally, on July 31, 2024, they achieved this milestone, and Sanghwa made her first appearance on his channel without any concealment.